- Create a cluster in CKS.

 Use

-kubectlto apply the file by running the following command:Before running the command, confirm you have been granted access to theLlama-3.1-8Bmodel.
-Visit themeta-llama/Llama-3.1-8B-Instructpage to verify you have access. -
+kubectlto apply the file by running the following command:Before running the command, confirm you have access to theLlama-3.1-8Bmodel.
+Visit themeta-llama/Llama-3.1-8B-Instructpage to verify your access. -

 Confirm Kubernetes deployed the resources by running the following commands: